Soneso/stellar_wallet_flutter_sdk/README.md

 [SEP-038](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0038.md) defines a way for anchors to provide quotes for the exchange of an off-chain asset and a different on-chain asset, and vice versa.

 You can read more about requesting quotes in the [respective doc section](https://github.com/Soneso/stellar_wallet_flutter_sdk/blob/main/doc/quotes.md).

+## Programmatic Deposit and Withdrawal

+The [SEP-06](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md) standard defines a way for anchors and wallets to interact on behalf of users.
+Wallets use this standard to facilitate exchanges between on-chain assets (such as stablecoins) and off-chain assets (such as fiat, or other network assets such as BTC).

+You can read more about programmatic deposit and withdrawal in the [respective doc section](https://github.com/Soneso/stellar_wallet_flutter_sdk/blob/main/doc/transfer.md).

 ## Docs and Examples